 11. From the Admin Mode menu, select Enable or Disable.

-This selection specifies the administrative mode for port control.
+This sets the port control administrative mode.
 You must select Enable in order for the port to participate in the network.
 The default is Enable.

 12. From the Autonegotiation menu, select Enable or Disable.